randypeck/Arduino/Screamo/CONTRIBUTING.md

   - Use ASCII characters only; do not insert smart quotes, en/em dashes, approximate symbols, or other Unicode glyphs in source comments.
 - Testing: Describe any hardware dependencies or assumptions when submitting changes.

+## Project Practices
+- Keep behavior changes focused and well-documented in commit messages.
+- When adding new hardware interactions (coils, lamps, switches, audio tracks), prefer extending the existing tables/structs rather than introducing parallel mechanisms.
+- Diagnostics and test code should be clearly separated from production gameplay logic and guarded so it does not run in normal operation.
+- When in doubt, match the surrounding style and structure in the file you are editing.

 ## Project-specific C++ Usage Preferences

 These rules override general C++ style recommendations where they conflict.